TechTronixx/PasswordGenerator/readme.md

 There is also an option to remove ambiguous characters.

 ## Usecase
-Generating Passwords
+Generating Passwords.

 ## Licence
-Free to use and edit
+Free to use and edit.